-(c) GOVERNMENT'S SHARE.-If there would be a clear and direct financial benefit to an entity under a grant or contract financed under this section, the Secretary shall establish a Government share consistent with that benefit.
+(c) Government's Share.
+When there would be a clear and direct financial benefit to an entity under a grant or contract financed under subsection (a) of this section, the Secretary shall establish a United States Government share consistent with the benefit. (c) GOVERNMENT'S SHARE.-If there would be a clear and direct financial benefit to an entity under a grant or contract financed under this section, the Secretary shall establish a Government share consistent with that benefit.

 SECTION 5314.
-National research programs.
+National planning and research programs National research programs.

-(a) PROGRAM.--(1) The amounts made available under section 5338(d) are available to the Secretary of Transportation for grants, contracts, cooperative agreements, or other agreements for the purposes of sections 5312, 5315, and 5322 of this title, as the Secretary considers appropriate.
+(a) PROGRAM.--(1) The amounts made available under subsections (d) and (h)(7) of section 5338 of this title section 5338(d) are available to the Secretary of Transportation for grants and contracts, cooperative agreements, or other agreements for the purposes of sections 5303-5306, 5312, 5315, 5317, and 5322 of this title, as the Secretary considers appropriate.

-(2) The Secretary shall provide public transportation-related technical assistance, demonstration programs, research, public education, and other activities the Secretary considers appropriate to help public transportation providers comply with the Americans with Disabilities Act of 1990 (42 U.S.C.
+(2) Of the amounts made available under paragraph (1) of this subsection, the Secretary shall make available at least \$3,000,000 to The Secretary shall provide mass public transportation-related technical assistance, demonstration programs, research, public education, and other activities the Secretary considers appropriate to help mass public transportation providers comply with the Americans with Disabilities Act of 1990 (42 U.S.C.
 12101 et seq.).
 To the extent practicable, the Secretary shall carry out this paragraph through a contract with a national nonprofit organization serving individuals with disabilities that has a demonstrated capacity to carry out the activities.

-(3) Not more than 25 percent of the amounts available under paragraph (1) of this subsection is available to the Secretary for special demonstration initiatives, subject to terms the Secretary considers consistent with this chapter, except that section 5323(a)(1)(D) of this title applies to an operational grant financed in carrying out section 5312(a) of this title.
+(3) Not more than 25 percent of the amounts available under paragraph (1) of this subsection is available to the Secretary for special demonstration initiatives, subject to terms the Secretary considers consistent with this chapter, except that section

+5323(a)(1)(D) of this title applies to an operational grant financed in carrying out section 5312(a) of this title.
 For a nonrenewable grant of not more than \$100,000, the Secretary shall provide expedited procedures on complying with the requirements of this chapter.

-(4)(A) The Secretary may undertake a program of public transportation technology development in coordination with affected entities.
+(4)(A) The Secretary may undertake a program of mass public transportation technology development in coordination with affected entities.